ga4gh/gks-common/schema/core-im/def/RecordMetadata.rst

        *  - derivedFrom
           - string
           - 0..1
-          - Another data record from which the record described here was derived.
+          - Another data record from which the record described here was derived, through a data  ingest and/or transformation process.
+Value should be a string representing the identifier of the source record.
        *  - dateRecordCreated
           - string
           - 0..1